smartfog/fogflow/doc/en/source/example1.rst

 .. image:: figures/operator-list.png

-After clicking the "register" button, you can see a design area shown below and you can create an operator and add parameters to it.
+After clicking the "register" button, a design area can be seen below and an operator can be created and parameters can be added to it.
 To define the port for the operator application, use "service_port" and give a valid port number as its value.
 The application would be accessible to the outer world through this port.

 .. image:: figures/operator-registry.png